 Claire and I met in Asia on a poorly run animal conservation site and it was our conversations in the main that grew my awareness that the ethics of conservation volunteering and travel need a lot more thoughts.

 Over the years I’ve often been approached to share my experiences and about how I choose ethical organizations.
 Then when Claire asked me if I would be interested in collaborating on Earthwise Aware and working on a platform for furthering knowledge about conservation volunteering & traveling ethics (including my own), I simply jumped at the opportunity.”

 Born in the US.
 Jeff lived in Puerto Rico and in France.
 Jeff is a minimal footprint kind of a person, a minimalist – environmentally aware and savvy.
 Jeff always acts as if we are to a very large extent the instrument of our fate.
 Leading by example, and encouraging anyone to go for what we think is right or necessary.
 He is an unconditional supporter of EwA.

-Jeff has a Ph.D. in engineering and a law degree and also works as a patent attorney.
-Jeff has also a passion for helping people vote the right way and this motivated him to found OpaVote in 2011.
+Jeff has a Ph.D. in electrical engineering and a Juris Doctorate.
+During law school, Jeff was a summer intern at Fair Vote and the National Voting Rights Institute.
+Jeff wrote a law review article setting forth legal grounds for mandating fairer voting procedures under the U.S. Constitution.
+Jeff has a passion for helping people vote the right way and this motivated him to found OpaVote in 2011.
 All these facets are crucial to the development of EwA.
 Besides being a strong supporter of the mission and the vision of Ewa, he brings his technical and law expertise into the picture.